kul-optec/alpaqa/doxygen/sphinx/source/usage/getting-started.rst

 The objective function :math:`f(x)` and the constraints function :math:`g(x)` should have a Lipschitz-continuous gradient.

 The two types of constraints are handled differently: the box constraints on :math:`x` are taken into account directly, while the general constraints :math:`g(x)` are relaxed using an Augmented Lagrangian Method (ALM).
-Whenever possible, try to express your constraints as box constraints on :math:`x`.

 Equality constraints can be expressed by setting :math:`\underline{z}_i = \overline{z}_i`.